ethereum/ethereum-org-website/public/content/developers/docs/design-and-ux/heuristics-for-web3/index.md

 ![Audits refernced in the website footer](./Image2.png)

-### 3. The Most Important Info is Obvious
+### 3. The most important info is obvious {#the-most-important-info-is-obvious}

 For complex systems, show only the most relevant data.
-Determine what is most important, and prioritise its display.
+Determine what is most important, and prioritize its display.
 Too much information is overwhelming and users typically anchor on one piece of information when making decisions.
 In DeFi, this will probably be APR on yield apps and LTV on lending apps.

 **Tips:**